-Log 12.
+Log 16.
 Dragging the triangle.

 109 41:54.1 fruitloops do you have any idea of how to answer 7?
-110 42:29.7 cornflakes the 3rd points dependent on the 1st 2 points because the kind of triangle it forms is dependent on the distance 111 42:41.3 fruitloops i think the traingle is always an equilateral. do you agree?
-112 42:54.6 cheerios yes it is because all sides are equal 113 42:58.4 cornflakes yes cause the intersection 114 43:02.1 cornflakes yea 115 43:14.8 cornflakes lets mov eon 116 43:17.0 cornflakes ?
+110 42:29.7 cornflakes the 3rd points dependent on the 1st 2 points because the kind of triangle it forms is dependent on thedistance 111 42:41.3 fruitloops i think the traingle is always an equilateral. do you agree?
+112 42:54.6 cheerios yes it is because all sides are equal 113 42:58.4 cornflakes yes cause the intersection 114 43:02.1 cornflakes уеа 115 43:14.8 cornflakes lets mov eon 116 43:17.0 cornflakes ?
 117 43:17.5 cheerios correct because its right in the middle 118 43:27.1 fruitloops yeah even when you move any of the points likie for example if i moved point b, the triangle stays equal.
 119 43:36.9 cheerios it always will be equaladeral 120 43:45.2 fruitloops okay i agree.
 121 43:49.0 cheerios the triangle^ 122 43:53.8 cheerios lets move on 123 43:55.1 fruitloops do you want to move on to relationships?

 Cornflakes adds, "yes cause the intersection" (line 113) as support for Fruitloops' conjecture that the triangle is always equilateral.
 Thus, the team is aware of the equality of the side lengths and the fact that the construction of the third vertex at the intersection of the two circles is involved in making them equal.
 However, they never articulate the role of the circle radii.
 It is interesting that the students respond to the prompts about the point being "dependent" and the issue of relationships "always" being true with claims using the logical connective "because," although they are not able to put together a proof-like sequence of argumentation, including explaining how they know the sides are necessarily equal in length.
+By using causal terminology and providing evidence, they display a commonsensical or everyday-language form of argumentation, which can gradually be refined into a mathematical form of deduction.

 The group uses its response to step 7 to help answer the final point of the tab: "8.
 Do you think the triangle is equilateral?
 Always?"
 The determination of the equality of the side lengths implies that the triangle is equilateral, by definition of "equilateral."
 Fruitloops answers the "Always?" part by referring to what she found when she dragged point B: "yeah even when you move any of the points likie for example if i moved point b, the triangle stays equal." (line 118).
 This reflects the important recognition of the significance of the drag test.
-Prompted by the instruction in step 5, team has begun to use the drag test to verify dynamic construction dependencies and here they articulate in their discourse this use of it.
+Prompted by the instruction in step 5, the team has begun to use the drag test to verify dynamic construction dependencies, and here they articulate in their discourse this use of it.